orbkit/orbkit/doc/gridbased/lowlevel.rst

 ORBKIT's Low-Level Interface
 ============================

-This section is addressed to more advanced users, who want to use the modules of ORBKIT in their own programs.
+This section adresses more advanced users, who want to use the modules of ORBKIT within their own programs.

 Please refer to the :ref:`Function Reference` to get information about all modules and functions available.